uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 With the driver running on the VM and the packet processing apps running on all three devices, now you can test the system.

 1. Click "Start" on the packet processing app on Node 2.
 It will scan for nearby devies and find no one, which is expected.
 It then starts the GATT server and starts advertising its presence.
 2. Click "Start" on the packet processing app on Node 1.
 It will scan and find Node 2, then query it to make sure it is supported.
 You should see "Found 1 devices" in the debug output if successful.
+It then starts the GATT server.
 3. Start the packet processing app on the VM.
 It will scan for and find both Nodes.
 You should see "Found 2 devices" in the debug output if successful.
 4. Now, you can either use the DriverTest app on the VM to send some packets to the driver that will be intercepted and passed to the packet processing app, or you can just wait.
 After anywhere from a few seconds to a minute, the driver will always intercept an outbound packet that the OS randomly generates.
 5. Once the driver has passed a packet to the packet processing app on the VM, you should see that it sends the packet to each of the nodes in turn after showing the contents of the packet.
 When once of the nodes receives a packet, you'll see the packet contents in the debug output of that node.
 Node 1 should then turn around and send the packet to Node 2, which will show that it received the packet from both Node 1 and the VM.
 The second time it receives a packet, it will discard it as a duplicate.